September - Senior Center Month

 There are 214 local senior centers throughout Missouri connecting older adults to vital community services that help them stay healthy and independent.

 Doing great things.

-- 30,189 individuals received congregate meals in Senior Centers and other congregate settings
+- Number of congregate meals served in Senior Centers or other group setting: 1,341,410

 Service.
 Information.
 Advocacy.